Sustainability at Bidfood

 Measuring employee engagement

 We want our employees to feel engaged, valued, and have a sense of purpose and belonging at work.
 Our annual employee engagement survey gives us indicators of how they feel.
-Our 2023 survey showed that 88% agree that their managers trust them to do their job, 87% care about the future of our company and 84% want to still be working here in 12 months’ time.
+Our 2024 survey showed that 88% care about the future of our company, 81% are proud to say they work for Bidfood and 84% want to still be working here in 12 months’ time.

 We play our part in the climate crisis by acting on emissions, plastics and waste.